FA Cup: The inside story of Wigan’s win over Manchester City in the 2013 final

 Wigan celebrated with Lucozade because alcohol was banned on the coach home and just three days later they were relegated from the Premier League - hours after Mancini did indeed lose his job.

-This is the story of that incredible week, told by the players who were part of one of the greatest FA Cup final shocks in the competition's 148-year history, as well as the coaches and staff who helped to mastermind it.
+This is the story of that incredible week seven years ago, told by the players who were part of one of the greatest FA Cup final shocks in the competition's 148-year history, as well as the coaches and staff who helped to mastermind it.

-Five years on, as the two teams prepare to meet again in the fifth round of this year's competition, BBC Sport looks back at how events unfolded.

 The big day: Martinez's managerial masterstroke